 Hartridge Academy, Inc. (the "School") is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not For Profit Corporation Act and Section 1002.33, Florida Statutes.
-The governing body of the School is the not for profit corporation's Board of Directors, which is comprised of no less than three and no more than nine members.
+The governing body of the School is a Board of Directors comprised of not less than 3 or more than 9 members.

 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
-The School operates under a charter of the sponsoring school district, the School District of Polk County, Florida (the "District") therefore, for financial reporting purposes, the School is required to follow generally accepted accounting principles applicable to state and local governmental units.
-The original charter became effective on July 1, 2001 and has been renewed effective July 1, 2012 for a fifteen year term ending June 30, 2027.
-In accordance with Florida Statutes, all property and improvements, furnishings and equipment purchased with public funds provided to the School through the District will automatically revert to full ownership by the District upon the non-renewal or termination of the charter agreement.
+The School operates under a charter of the sponsoring school district, the School District of Polk County, Florida (the "District") and, for financial reporting purposes, the School is required to follow generally accepted accounting principles applicable to state and local governmental units.
+The School is reported as a discretely presented component unit of the District, The original charter became effective on July 1, 2001 and has been extended through June 30, 2027.
+During the term of the charter, the District may terminate the charter if good cause is shown.
+In the event of termination of the charter, any property purchased by the School with public funds and any unencumbered public funds revert to the District.